Sangzhi County

 Sangzhi (桑植县 (桑植縣, Sāngzhí Xiàn)) is a county in Hunan Province, China, it is under administration of the prefecture-level city of Zhangjiajie.
-Located on the northern margin of Hunan, Sangzhi County is bordered to the east by Cili County, to the south by Yongding and Wulingyuan Districts, to the west by Yongshun and Longshan Counties, to the north by Xuan'en and Hefeng Counties of Hubei, Sangzhi is also the home of the Tujia, Miao and Bai people.
-The County has an area of 3,474 km2 with rough 479,500 of population (as of 2015).
-It is divided into 23 township-level divisions (November 27, 2015), its county seat is Liyuan Town (澧源镇).
+Located on the northern margin of Hunan, Sangzhi County is bordered to the east by Cili County, to the south by Yongding and Wulingyuan Districts, to the west by Yongshun and Longshan Counties, and to the north by Xuan'en and Hefeng Counties of Hubei.
+Sangzhi is also the home of the Tujia, Miao and Bai people.
+The County has an area of 3,474 km2 with a population of roughly 479,500. (as of 2015).
+It is divided into 23 township-level divisions (November 27, 2015), and its county seat is Liyuan Town (澧源镇).

 History

 Migrant workers from Sangzhi have worked as drillers in the construction boom in the city of Shenzhen.
 As a result, silicosis has become a local health concern.

 Kuzhu Village, with architecture from the Ming and Qing Dynasties, is an example of a village known for its folk music and local cultural traditions.

 The former residence of Marshal He Long is located in Sangzhi County's Hongjiaguan Township.